Reaves, George Sr. (c1730 VA? - 1815 VA)

 Death Source: Final listings in tax records is 1815 with widow Martha appearing as head of household in 1816

 - Asher Reaves, b.
 1757 in Prince William County, VA

 - Elijah Reaves, b. c1780, m.
 Elizabeth Wilson

 - Polly Reaves b. c1786, m.
 William Wilson

 - George Reaves, Jr., b. c1790

-Asher Reaves Revolutionary War pension statement states that he he was born in Prince William County, Virginia and that he lived in Halifax County, Virginia prior to the RW war from where he originally enlisted.
-His father then relocated to Wilkes County, North Carolina, where he was recruited for subsequent tours of service.
-After the Revolution, Asher returned to Halifax County, Virginia where he lived for approximately 16 years before relocating to Tennessee and then to Ohio according to his pension statement.
+Asher Reaves Revolutionary War pension statement gives his place of birth as Prince William County, Virginia and he says he lived in Halifax County, Virginia prior to the RW war and originally enlisted there.
+His father then relocated to Wilkes County, North Carolina, where Asher was recruited for subsequent tours of service.
+After the Revolution, Asher returned to Halifax County, Virginia where he lived for approximately 16 years before relocating to Tennessee and then to Ohio.
 George Reaves is the only individual who was both a resident of Halifax VA and Wilkes NC who could be the father to which Asher referred.